MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 8. Select your Subscription.

-9. Create a new Resource Group named **rg-AZWIN01** if you have not done so already.
+9. Select **Create new** for *Resource group*, enter rg-AZWIN01 as Name and select **OK**.

 **Note:** This should be a new resource group for tracking purposes.

-10. Set the Virtual machine name to AZWIN01.
+10. In *Virtual machine name*, enter AZWIN01.

-11. Set the Region to the appropriate region for your area.
+11. Set the *Region* to the appropriate region for your area.
 The appropriate region will probably default.

-12. Enter a Username of your choosing that is acceptable for Azure.
+12. Enter a *Username* of your choosing that is acceptable for Azure.

-13. Enter a Password of your choosing.
+13. Enter a *Password* of your choosing.

 **Hint:** It might be easiest to use your tenant password.

-14. Select the Licensing confirmation.
+14. Select the checkbox below *Licensing*.

 15. Select **Review + create**.